kev9504/youtube-trendings/README.md

 so more videos should be loaded when we scroll to the bottom of the page.

 ##### Bug fix:
-* When you mouse hovers the video, you can see "Likes" on every video component, but it shows always 0.
+* When you mouse hovers the video, you can see "Likes" on every video component, but it shows always 0. *fixed
 * When we're trying to open some video to play, it doesn't work.
 * Slide-nav button (gear) is broken, when you click on it, nothing happens.
 It should open filters.
 * When slide-nav is opened, the close button doesn't work.